 (ii) Let G be a field.
 A combinatorial manifold K on n vertices is called (k-1) tight with respect to G if its canonical embedding is (k-1) tight with respect to G, where denotes the (n−1)-dimensional simplex.

-Prestifilipo and Sprave (Prestifilippo, 1997)as well as Weinert, et al (Weinert, 2003) have shown that GAs can replicate Alboul and van Damme’s edge swapping algorithm so by definition, GAs can find the unique convex hull.
+Prestifilippo and Sprave (Prestifilippo, 1997)as well as Weinert et al. (Weinert, 2003) have shown that GAs can replicate Alboul and van Damme’s edge-swapping algorithm, so by definition GAs can find the unique convex hull.

 References

 Alboul, L. a.
 (1997).
-Polyhedral Metrics in Surface Reconstrucion: Tight Triangulations.
-In T. a.
-Goodman, The Mathematics of Surfaces VII (pp. 309-336).
-Midsomer Norton: The Institute of Mathematics and its Applications.
+Polyhedral Metrics in Surface Reconstruction: Tight Triangulations.
+In T. A. Goodman, The Mathematics of Surfaces VII (pp. 309-336).
+Midsomer Norton: The Institute of Mathematics and Its Applications.

-Coello, C. V. (2002).
+Coello, C. V. a.
+(2002).
 Evolutionary Algorithms for Solving Multiobjective Problems.
 Kluwer Academic.

 Effenberger, F. (2011).
 Stacked Polytopes and the Tight Triangulation of Manifolds.
 Journal of Combinatorial Theory, Series A , 18 (6).